jbcodeforce/flink-studies/docs/coding/flink-sql.md

     ```

 ???- question "Assess the current flink statement running in Confluent Cloud"
     To assess which jobs are still running, which jobs failed, and which stopped, we can use the user interface, go to the Flink console > .
-Or the
-        `confluent` CLI:
+Or the `confluent` CLI:

     ```sh
     confluent environment list
     confluent flink compute-pool list
     confluent flink statement list --cloud aws --region us-west-2 --environment <your env-id> --compute-pool <your pool id>
     ```

-???- question "Time-valued function"